 Then use the college admissions predictor to calculate your chances of getting accepted at some of the most popular colleges and universities in the U.S.

 Cedar Crest College is located in the suburban setting of Allentown, Pennsylvania, less than an hour from Philadelphia.

-If you want to see Cedar Crest College for yourself, plan a visit.
+If you would like to see Cedar Crest College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 78 to Allentown, or book a flight to the nearest airport, Lehigh Valley International.

 You can also take a virtual campus tour to get a sense of what Cedar Crest College and Allentown are like without leaving home.

 The deadline for Fall first-year applications to Cedar Crest College is Continuous processing.

 The deadline for Fall transfer applications to Cedar Crest College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs